jgruberf5/TrustedASMPolicies/README.md

 | Parameter | Value |
 | --------- | ------ |
-|`targetHost`| The trusted device host or if not supplied the local device
+|`targetHost`| The trusted device host or if not supplied the local device.
-|`targetUUID`| The trusted device UUID or if not supplied the local device
+|`targetUUID`| The trusted device UUID or if not supplied the local device.
-|`policyName` | The name of the ASM policy you want to query
+|`policyName` | The name of the ASM policy you want to query.

 You can supply `targetHost` or `targetUUID`.
 If you supply `targetUUID` the `targetHost` and `targetPort` will be resolved for you.